elsonico/HackerRank/README.md

 # HackerRank
-Solutions for some of the HackerRank challenges
+My solutions for some of the HackerRank challenges.